serengetijade/Project_ASP.NET_EF_Website/README.md

 # Project_ASP.NET_EF_Website
 This repo highlights my work on a C# project using MVC and Entity Framework to add functions to an existing website for a theatre company.
-The focus is to expand their blog section to allow comments, subcomments, image uploads, and a user role to moderate those comments.
-The work involed adding creating models, adding databases, and writing custom logic for the CRUD functionality.
+The focus is to expand their blog section to allow comments, subcomments, image uploads, and a role authorization to moderate those comments.
+The work involed creating models, adding databases, writing custom logic for the CRUD functionality, and styling pages.
 In addition to C# several other languages, and libraries, were used, including: JavaScript, AJAX, SQL, JSON, jQuery, and Bootstrap.

 ## Skills Implemented
 - <b>Languages and Libraries:</b> C#, JavaScript, HTML, CSS, Bootstrap.